JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7944 days**.

-And here is a just a random fact -  **The airplane Buddy Holly died in was the "American Pie."
-(Thus the nameof the Don McLean song.)**.
+And here is a just a random fact -  **Ho-Ho-Kus, a small town in New Jersey, is the only town in the United States of America that has two dashes in its name**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)